Comprehensive Lung Cancer Care at UH Seidman Cancer Center

 - Chest X-rays: Images of your lungs taken to search for abnormal areas.

-LOW DOSE COMPUTED TOMOGRAPHY
+DETECT CANCER IN THE LUNGS WITH LOW DOSE COMPUTED TOMOGRAPHY

 For patients at high risk for lung cancer, our team provides low dose computed tomography (CT) screenings to find lung nodules or growths.
 A doctor's order is necessary for the test.